 The Department of Music has three large performance spaces on campus: the Sir Jack Lyons Concert Hall, the Arthur Sykes Rymer Auditorium and Central Hall.
 In addition, our ensembles often perform at other venues in the City of York.

 The Sir Jack Lyons Concert Hall (SJLCH) is a hexagonal 350 seat concert hall at the heart of the Department of Music.
-The Lyons Concert Hall is the setting for the weekly York Concerts series, which hosts performances by professional visiting artists alongside concerts by university ensembles, orchestras and choirs.
+The Lyons Concert Hall is the setting for the YorkConcerts Series, which hosts performances by professional visiting artists alongside concerts by university ensembles, orchestras and choirs.

-The hall is equipped with a full lighting rig and recording capabilities for concerts and recitals, and houses a full-sized organ and two Steinway grand pianos.
+The Hall is equipped with a full lighting rig and recording capabilities for concerts and recitals and houses a full-sized organ and two Steinway grand pianos.

-It is a well-appointed performance space designed for experimentation, research, and performance.
-It is equipped with an in-house 5.1 Genelec surround sound system and is used for the performance contemporary electronic music and sound art, along with performances from a variety of musical traditions.
+It is a well-appointed performance space designed for experimentation, research and performance.
+It is equipped with an in-house 5.1 Genelec surround sound system and is used for the performance of contemporary electronic music and sound art, along with performances from a variety of musical traditions.
 The Rymer is connected to the control room of the Trevor Jones Recording Studio and can be used for recording.

 The auditorium has a full-wall HD projection screen and houses a Fazioli grand piano.

 The University of York's Central Hall is a defining feature of the Heslington Campus; it can seat up to 1190 and is located in the middle of campus.
 We, as a Department, use it for our largest orchestral and choir concerts, as well as some music theatre productions.